tristankinsleyscott/Toronto-Green-Spaces/README.md

 # Toronto Green Spaces
-This program depicts green areas across the City of Toronto using the OpenStreetMap database.
+This script depicts green areas across the City of Toronto using the OpenStreetMap database.
 The final choropleth map is depicted using Matplotlib.

 ## OpenStreetMap Tags